GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 #.
 Selecting the anchor point.
 While the reference point selection gives unlimited flexibility to pick
-   any point inside the map region, the anchor point selection is limited to the 9 justification points discussed for the **j** code above.
-Add **+j**\ *anchor* to indicate which point of the map feature should coincide with the chosen reference point.
+   any point inside the map region, the anchor point selection is limited to the 9 justification points discussed for the **j** reference point code above.
+Add **+j**\ *anchor* to indicate which justification point of the map feature should coregistered with the chosen reference point.

 #.
 Shifting the reference point.
-For any of the reference point specifications, but in particular with
+For any of the reference point specifications, in particular
-   the justification code method, it is likely that you wish to offset the reference point away from your selection by some arbitrary amount.
+   the justification code method, it is likely that you will wish to offset the reference point away from your selection by some arbitrary amount.
 Do so with  **+o**\ *dx*\ [*dy*], where *dy* = *dx* if it is not provided.
 These increments are added to the projected plot coordinates of the reference point, with positive values moving the reference point towards the anchor.